EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/fields.md

 public uint DirectorAgeAtRelease => (uint)((Released - Director.Dob).Days / 365);
 ```

 Now the expression will be translated into expression that EF will handle.
-See [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) documention for more information.
-Or your perferred library.
+See [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) documentation for more information.
+Or your preferred library.

 These libraries require the methods by expression - For example [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) will not work for a method like below, _whereas lazy loading will_.